SEC Rule 606 & 607:

 VBC Jurisdiction Registration:

-VBC is currently licensed to sell securities in the following states as a broker-dealer: Arizona, Colorado, Connecticut, Florida, Georgia, Maine, Maryland, New Jersey, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Virginia and Texas
+VBC is currently licensed to sell securities in the following states as a broker-dealer: Arizona, Colorado, Connecticut, Florida, Georgia, Kentucky, Maine, Maryland, New Jersey, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Texas, Utah and Virginia.

 VBC currently has life insurance brokers licensed in: New Jersey and New York